Niicck/cookiecutter-niicck-django/docs/development_guide.md

 - `make shell_plus` lets you shell into a running django app container if you want to manually run any Python code within your django app or investigate your data.
 - `make db-shell` will let you read the raw data within your postgres database.
 I don't recommend writing, updating, or deleting any data outside of the django `make shell_plus` console unless you know what you're doing.
 - `make troubleshoot` will start a django app docker container without starting the django app server.
 There may be some cases where you need to troubleshoot the construction of the Docker container itself and not a bug within your Python code.
 This option can allow you to `make shell` into a container to investigate what may be going wrong with your system.

+## Running without docker

+There are some situations where you might want to run your django app directly on your local host machine instead of within a docker container.
+Those situations might include:
+- When using certain debugging tools
+- When developing with a python package that exists on on your local filesystem and is installed in "editable" mode

+There are two processes you must start to make this work.

+- `make up-no-app`
+  - This will run all complementary non-app services within docker
+- `make up-undockerized-app`
+  - This will run the django app directly on the host machine (within a poetry virtualenv)